-You can sign up April 9th.
-The first lesson goes live on April 15th.
-The last day to join the workshop is April 22nd.
-The discussion board will be open until June 15th.
+You can sign up TBD.
+The first lesson goes live on October 21st, 2019.
+The last day to join the workshop is October 29th, 2019.
+The discussion board will be open until December 20th, 2019.

 The workshop is open for 60 days.
 During the first 14 days of the workshop, we release a new lesson on Mondays, Tuesdays, Wednesdays, Thursdays and Fridays.
 That's five lessons per week.
 We intentionally don't release lessons on the weekend so students can use the time to engage with the learning.
 After the first two weeks, the workshop stays open for almost two more months so you can work at your own pace.